Wavelyio/wavely-docs/api/sms-api.md

 HTTP Status Code        | Reason(s)        |
 ----------------------- | ---------------- |
-403 | You are using a sender you are not permitted to use.
+403 | You are using a sender you are not permitted to use